 Things You Should Know When Entering a Contract Negotiation

 Learning how to negotiate contract terms is a skill learned over time.
 Many considerations must be addressed during the contract negotiation process.
-The specific type of contract and the nature of the commercial relationship also naturally lead to the need for specialized knowledge of contract law and commercial law.
+The specific type of contract and the nature of the commercial relationship also naturally lead to the need for specific knowledge of contract law and commercial law.
 Such knowledge can help you navigate common issues, practices, and concerns that arise, given the types of commercial parties the contract concerns.

-Specific situations call for specialized knowledge, which is a key benefit of working with a commercial law firm.
+Specific situations call for specific knowledge, which is a key benefit of working with a commercial law firm.
 However, certain guiding principles apply across the board, regardless of the type of contract or the parties that will be bound by it.
 Contract negotiation best practices begin with asking these key questions to help direct negotiations and increase the chances of coming out the other side with a legally binding agreement that protects and satisfies both parties.

 What Is Your Goal?

 This may seem silly or obvious to some, but it’s important to enter any contract negotiation with a clear idea of what you want the contract to accomplish.
 For example, is it a one-off purchase order or are you establishing a long-term course of dealing with a counterparty that is material to your business?
 This is not a legal question, but a commercial one.
 However, having a clear understanding of the commercial goal is critical in determining the approach to contract negotiation.